-You can use Setup Utility to view such information as the system time and date and information that identifies the computer.
-The following procedure explains how to do this.
+The following procedure explains how to display system information in Setup Utility.
 If Setup Utility is not open, begin at step 1.
 If Setup Utility is open, begin at step 2.

-Open Setup Utility by turning on or restarting the computer.
-While the "Press the ESC key for Startup Menu" message is displayed in the lower left corner of the screen, press f10.
+1. Open Setup Utility by turning on or restarting the computer.
+While the "Press the ESC key for Startup Menu" message is displayed in the lower-left corner of the screen, press f10.

 Open Setup Utility by turning on or restarting the computer.
-While the "Press the ESC key for Startup Menu" message is displayed in the lower left corner of the screen, press esc.
+While the "Press the ESC key for Startup Menu" message is displayed in the lower-left corner of the screen, press esc.
 When the Startup Menu is displayed, press f10.

-- 2. Select the Main menu. - To exit Setup Utility without changing any settings, use the arrow keys to select Exit > Exit Discarding Changes, and then press enter.
+- 2. Select the Main menu.
+System information such as the system time and date, and identification information about the computer is displayed. - 3.
+To exit Setup Utility without changing any settings, use the arrow keys to select Exit > Exit Discarding Changes, and then press enter.